-The company is currently focusing on producing and unrolling development plans for antiviral drug brincidofovir it in-licensed in September 2019.
+The company is currently focusing on unrolling global development plans for antiviral drug brincidofovir it in-licensed in September 2019.
 It is constantly looking into multiple licensing deals and looking for and evaluating promising in-licensing drug candidates.

 For details on previous quarterly and annual results, see the Historical performance section.